OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connecting-Objects-Inside-GNS3.md

 4. Using the network diagram shown in this document connect all the GNS3 objects together.
 Review [ECT Tech Nugget N1.1 GNS3](https://www.youtube.com/watch?v=w5qsM3LhpQI) (scrub to about 6:20) for detailed instructions how to connect objects together in GNS3.
 <br>

 5. Please record, in your lab notebook, that GNS3 VMs inside GNS3 use the username `itsclass` and the password `class115#`.
-There is an ECT cheatsheet that